 It was as an art student at SUNY Purchase that Kuzana met her husband and began the work in love and paint of revisiting the garden of her childhood.
 They married after their graduation in 1995, and moved to South Korea, spending the next six years teaching English in historic Kyung Ju.
 Returning to the United States in 2001, they lived first in New Mexico and 11 years later, migrated to California's Central Valley.
 In 2017 they returned to Santa Fe, New Mexico.

-Kuzana is currently in residence at El Zaguan on Canyon Road.
+Kuzana is currently in residence at El Zaguan on Santa Fe's Canyon Road.
 She has participated in three other residencies: in Minnesota, Sri Lanka, and China.
+This October, Kuzana will be the Cromarty Art Trust's international artist in residence in Scotland.
 Her paintings have been included on the sets of both television shows and feature films—the most recent of which were Me and Earl and the Dying Girl, Southpaw and My All-American.
 Kuzana's first solo museum exhibition was Oil at the San Luis Obispo Museum of Art in 2014.
 A second solo followed shortly thereafter, Rev Zero at the Bakersfield Museum of Art in 2015.
 Kuzana's work has been exhibited, published, and collected both privately and publically, nationally and internationally.